halefcobn/PySpark-Prediction-Model-with-JupyterLab/README.md

 # PySpark-with-JupyterLab
   A data analysis example hase been performed using PySpark.
   As a python file, there are two files, one is about the intro about PySpark and the other is for the regression model for prediction values.
+  Moreover, the csv files have been taken from Kaggle and it is presented in the file seciton on repo.

 # The Aim and The Methods:
   This is my first project using with PySapark which is widely used in big data and its problems.